CloudRail/cloudrail-si-android-sdk/ExampleProjects/UnifiedPointsOfInterest/README.md

 ## Prerequisites

 You need to have Android Studio ([installation manual](https://developer.android.com/studio/install.html)) installed and need developer credentials for the services you want to use.
 Instructions on how they can be acquired can be found on our [Unified Points Of Interest API site](https://cloudrail.com/integrations/interfaces/PointsOfInterest;serviceIds=Foursquare%2CGooglePlaces%2CYelp).
-You also need a CloudRail API key that you can [get fro free here](https://cloudrail.com/signup).
+You also need a CloudRail API key that you can [get here](https://cloudrail.com/signup).

 Find the following piece of code in your *POIResult.java* file and enter your credentials: